domire8/ros-pycharm-example/README.md

 ![Deployment Settings](img/deployment_settings.png)

 **Step 8:** In the mappings tab, change the local path, deployment path, and web path as shown in the picture below.
-This step make sure that the syncing of files between the host and server is correct.
+These steps make sure that the syncing of files between the host and server is correct.
 Click apply, and finally make sure that the new connection is used as default (`ros@localhost:3456` in the list of connections should be bold, otherwise use the tick above to set it as default).

 ![Deployment Settings 2](img/deployment_settings_2.png)